testomatio/reporter/README.md

 ## Installation

-To enable testomatio reporter install `@testomatio/reporter` package
+To enable Testomat.io Reporter install `@testomatio/reporter` package

 Use one of your favorite package managers: